Zack-Hu-Nottingham/CW-Artificial-Intelligence-Method/report.md

-After applying these two algorithms, the results are displayed in the table below.
+After applying these two algorithms, the results are displayed below.
 The combination of these two algorithms has a significant effect on medium-level and hard-level instances.
 (Number in the bracket denotes the performance before this operation.)

 | Performance (gap with best-known objective) | 0 bin | 1 bin  | 2 bin     | 3 bin  | 4 bin |